GAA All-Star and Footballer of the Year nominations announced

 Conor Sweeney (Tipperary), David Clifford (Kerry)

-Also announced today are the players who have been shortlisted for the PwC GAA/GPA Footballer of the Year Awards.
+The players who have been shortlisted for the PwC GAA/GPA Footballer of the Year Awards have also been announced.

 Dublin’s Brian Fenton (Raheny) and Ciaran Kilkenny (Castleknock) are joined by Mayo forward Cillian O’Connor (Ballintubber) in the shortlist for the PwC GAA/GPA Footballer of the Year Award.
 This award will be chosen by their peers.